madskristensen/Editorsk/README.md

 ---------------------------------------

-Provides additional features such as HTML and URL encodings, transformations and sorting of selected text the editor.W
+Provides additional features such as HTML and URL encodings, transformations and sorting of selected text the editor.

 ## Features